gibbed/Gibbed.LetUsClingTogether/docs/text_formatting.md

 `ii` = Glyph index

-For the original, unmodified font family in the game:
+*For the original unmodified font family in the game:*

 Indices 1-23 (`01`-`17`) are valid.